ShivaniGawande/bert-for-nli/README.md

 # bert-for-nli
-This project attempts to use BERT model for Natural Language Inference
+This project attempts to use little- BERT model for Natural Language Inference.